milmazz/milmazz.github.io/_posts/2017-09-19-function-currying-in-elixir.md

 * `Curry.curry/1` represents our entry point, this function use [`:erlang.func_info/2`][3] to know the arity (number of arguments) of the given function `fun`.
-Then, we pass the control to the private function `Curry.curry/3`
+Then, we pass the control to the function `Curry.curry/3`
 * The recursive function `Curry.curry/3` will return _anonymous functions_ that
   only takes just one argument.
 * When the last required argument is given we will use [`Kernel.apply/2`][4] to